 Ning Feng is recognised internationally as an artist of great lyricism, innate musicality and stunning virtuosity.
 He performs across the globe with major orchestras and conductors, and in recital and chamber concerts in some of the most important international series and festivals.
-In 2019 the Washington Post described him as "a wonderful player with a creamy, easy tone and an emotional honesty” and BBC Music Magazine said of a recent recording “His silvery tonal purity, immaculate intonation and gently beguiling musicality have a way of making most other players sound decidedly effortful by comparison.”
+The Washington Post has described him as "a wonderful player with a creamy, easy tone and an emotional honesty” and BBC Music Magazine said of a recent recording “His silvery tonal purity, immaculate intonation and gently beguiling musicality have a way of making most other players sound decidedly effortful by comparison.”

 In China, Ning Feng is held in the highest regard, appearing with all the major Chinese orchestras, visiting international orchestras and in recital.
 In 20/21 he was Artist-in-Residence with the Shanghai Symphony Orchestra and in the same season he performed the Beethoven Violin Concerto with Shanghai Symphony , Guangzhou Symphony and China Philharmonic orchestras.

 Ning performs regularly at London’s Wigmore Hall where he recently performed the complete solo Sonatas and Partitas of Bach, live-streamed on YouTube.
 He has performed many times at Kissinger Sommer Festival, and has collaborated with artists including Edgar Moreau, Daniel Müller-Schott and Nicholas Angelich and Igor Levit.
 In 22/23 he tours Italy with a solo Paganini programme.